Table of contents

 All furniture, equipment, toys and materials should be appropriate and suitable for the children’s needs.

-For children under two, equipment should provide varied sensory opportunities both indoors and outdoors.
+For instance, for children under two, equipment should provide varied sensory opportunities (indoors and outdoors).
 Cots or other appropriate furniture must be provided for rest or sleep.

 24. Safety

-At all times, safety must be promoted within the childcare setting and on outings.
-Proper precautions must be taken to prevent accidents.
+Nursery staff must take proper precautions to prevent accidents.
 All health and safety regulations must complied with at the childcare setting.
-Early years staff should be trained to understand them.
+Early years staff need to have training to understand them.

-Children must be supervised at all times.
-There must be a system for managing access to the nursery premises and a record of visitors should be kept.
+Early years staff need to supervise children at all times.
+They must have a system for managing access to the nursery premises and a record of visitors should be kept.

-A risk assessment of the premises should be completed at least annually.
-It must be reviewed when there are changes to the premises or the needs of the children.
+Staff must promote safety by promoting a risk assessment of the premises annually.
+They must review it when there are changes to the premises or the needs of the children.

 Always check inspection reports

-When looking for a nursery or other childcare setting, it is vital that you check a childcare setting’s inspection report, to ensure they meet and exceed Wales’ childcare standards.
+When looking for a childcare setting, it is vital you check a childcare setting’s inspection report to ensure they meet Wales’ childcare standards.

 You can search the CIW’s directory to find inspection reports.